kyletolle/everything-myth-to_html/README.md

 # Everything::Collection::ToHtml

-This is for generating a single HTML page for a collection of poetry in multiple markdown files.
+Generate a single HTML page for a collection of markdown pieces in your `everything` repo.

-This project assumes you have an `everything` project.

 ## Setup